soyantonio/mobile-development/README.md

 # Mobile Development
-Repository that stores the content of the subject Mobile Development
+Repository that stores the content of Mobile Development subject